 I love serving hunks of crusty bread with this soup, but here are a few more delicious options: soft, homemade dinner rolls, warm homemade flour tortillas, or flaky buttermilk biscuits.

 If you want to go the soup-and-salad route, Israeli Salad is the perfect salad to serve with creamy broccoli cheese soup.

 For a crispy, dip-worthy, side dish, these baked carrot fries are hard to beat.

 Or, round out the meal with a platter of roasted beets, roasted cabbage, or roasted brussels sprouts.

-- 4 tablespoons (54 grams) vegan butter - OR, vegetable or olive oil
+- 4 tablespoons (54 grams) of vegan butter - OR, vegetable or olive oil

 - 1 cup (142 grams) chopped yellow onion or shallot